GNU-Ymir/Documentations/en/advanced/copies.md

 # Copy data to make them mutable

-Sometimes you may not want to allow certain data to be borrowed.
-Or some data is immutable, but you still want to change it and return a modified value.
-To solve this problem, **Ymir** provides two keywords, `copy` and `dcopy`.
+Sometimes it is not possible to allow data to be borrowed by foreign functions or variables.
+This can be due to the facts that data are immutable for example.
+To solve this problem, **Ymir** provides two keywords, **`copy`** and `dcopy`.

 ## Copy

-The copy keyword will make a copy of the first level of an aliasable type.
-The following table shows some examples of copy types:
+The **`copy`** keyword makes a copy of the first level of a value, whose type is aliasable.
+This copy transform an immutable type into a mutable one, by increasing its mutability level by one.
+The following table shows some examples of the types of copied values :

 | Type | Type of copied value |
 | --- | --- |